nextbreakpoint/infrastructure-as-code/README.md

 - [Jenkins](https://jenkins-ci.org), [SonarQube](https://www.sonarqube.org) and [Artifactory](https://jfrog.com/artifactory/) for creating a delivery pipeline

-- [ECS](https://aws.amazon.com/ecs/) for orchestrating Docker containers
+- [Docker Swarm](https://docker.com) for orchestrating Docker containers

-- [Consul](https://www.consul.io) for discovering services and basic monitoring
+- [Consul](https://www.consul.io) for discovering machines or services

+- [Graphite]() and [Grafana]() for collecting metrics and monitoring services

+- [Cassandra](), [Kafka](), [Zookeeper]() for creating event-based scalable services

-- [OpenVPN](https://openvpn.net) for securing connection to private machines
+- [OpenVPN](https://openvpn.net) for creating a secure connection to private machines

-The infrastructure includes several EC2 machines which are created within a private network and they are accessible via SSH, using a Bastion machine, or via VPN connection, using a OpenVPN.
+The infrastructure includes several EC2 machines which are created within a private network and they are accessible via SSH, using a bastion machine, or via VPN connection, using OpenVPN.

 The infrastructure is managed by using [Docker](https://www.docker.com), [Terraform](https://www.terraform.io) and [Packer](https://www.packer.io).